nent/nent/packages/core/src/components/n-view-prompt/readme.md

 ### Routing & Guided Navigation

-This evaluation has to take place before the route is activated as the underlying data can change in the previous Do components.
-If the component is deemed unnecessary (the predicate returns false), the component marks itself ‘complete’ and returns control to the parent view, without revealing its contents.
+This evaluation has to take place before the route is activated as the underlying data can change in the previous Do elements.
+If the element is deemed unnecessary (the predicate returns false), the element marks itself ‘complete’ and returns control to the parent view, without revealing its contents.